Epistates/turbomcp/README.md

 ---

-## 🤝 Contributing
+## Contributing

-We welcome contributions from the community!
+We welcome contributions!
 TurboMCP follows high engineering standards:

 1. **Fork the repository** and create a feature branch
 2. **Write comprehensive tests** - We maintain 100% test success rate